After drinking water crisis, Newark is winning war on lead

 That led the Newark City Council to pass an ordinance allowing tenants to provide access to buildings.
 An amendment to a state law paved the way for public money to be used for the replacements – which can cost thousands of dollars per home – and Newark was able to borrow $120 million.
 All those efforts allowed the city of more than 310,000 people to accelerate its line replacements to as many as 120 per day.

-The city trained about 75 unemployed and underemployed residents to work on the line replacement crews, Adeem said.
+The city also created a program that trained about 75 unemployed and underemployed residents to work on the line replacement crews, Adeem said.

 Looking back, Baraka described the confrontation with the Natural Resources Defense Council as “tough, tense, with no love lost,” but he admitted learning some lessons.